Digital Transformation: Helping Manufacturers Thrive During COVID-19 & Beyond

-What is ‘Digital Transformation’?
+What is ‘digital transformation’?

-What are the Benefits of Digital Transformation?
+What are the benefits of digital transformation?

-Customer Satisfaction and Customer Relationship Management (CRM) Software
+Customer satisfaction and customer relationship management (CRM) Software

 eCommerce and D2C Operations

-Digital transformation and digital manufacturing go beyond the reorganisation of the production process, it can also be used to streamline customer experience. eCommerce enables a totally new retail avenue where the connected nature of today’s society can be used to advertise and sell products and services directly to the consumer.
+Digital transformation and digital manufacturing go beyond the reorganization of the production process.
+You can also use it to streamline the customer experience. eCommerce enables a totally new retail avenue.
+The connected nature of today’s society can be used to advertise and sell products and services directly to the consumer.

 In other words, you can build a stronger and closer relationship with your customers.
 The digital transformation initiative of D2C will also enable you to reduce costs by selling directly to the consumer.